memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 **`int`**

 An `int`eger is represented as an `array` containing a single 32-bit value ("cell").

+> **Note:** The term **"cell"** is typically used to refer to the individual data elements within properties and can thus be thought of as a single unit of data in a property.
+The [devicetree specification](https://www.devicetree.org/specifications/) v0.4 defines a **"cell"** as _"a unit of information consisting of 32 bits"_ and thus explicitly defines its size as 32 bits.
+Meaning it is just another confusing name for a 32-bit integer.

 Just like specified for the type `<u64>` in the [DTSpec](https://www.devicetree.org/specifications/), 64-bit integers do not have their own type but are instead represented by an array of two `int`egers.